code-review-doctor/osis/doc/architecture/decisions/0003-set-limitoffset-as-pagination-style-for-api-list.md

 +) Provide maximum in order to prevent large data returned (Network/Database overload)

--) If client need to fetch all data, client need to make multiple call with next attribute
+-) If client needs to fetch all data, client must make multiple call with next attribute